 To see Flynn in action, check out the video below!

-Garyis available for adoption at the ASPCA Adoption Center.
+Tyra is available for adoption at the ASPCA Adoption Center.
 If you are interested in adopting, please call our Adoptions Department in New York City at (212) 876-7700 ext.
 4120.
-To learn more about Gary please visit his profile page.
+To learn more about Tyra, please visit her profile page.